Fix Mac Won't Restart or Restart Not Working: Complete Guide

 When your Mac won't restart, try the following basic troubleshooting steps before resorting to more advanced solutions.
 These steps often resolve the issue quickly.

 If your Mac is unresponsive, your first step should be to try a force restart.
-A force restart is different from a normal restart as it completely shuts down the system and bypasses any frozen applications or processes.
+A force restart is different from a normal restart.
+It completely shuts down the system and bypasses any frozen applications or processes.

-• For MacBook (without a removable battery): To switch off the Mac, hold down the Power button for a minimum of ten seconds.
+• For MacBook (without a removable battery): To turn off the Mac, hold down the Power button for about ten seconds.
 To restart, wait a few while and then hit the Power button one again.

-• For MacBook (with a removable battery): Remove the battery, wait for a minute, then reinsert the battery and power it on.
+• For MacBook (with a removable battery): Remove the battery and wait for a minute.
+Then reinsert the battery and power it on.

 • For iMac or Mac Mini: To restart, disconnect the power cord, wait for approximately 15 seconds, then plug it back in.

-Force restarting should only be used if your Mac is frozen and won't respond to normal commands.
+Force restarting only if your Mac freezes and won't respond to normal commands.
 It can help resolve temporary glitches in most cases.

 • Disconnect all external devices.